 My current project is to take these insights from the realm of social speech and translate them into an explanation of what we are up to when we speak silently.
 By synthesizing my work in pragmatics with current empirical research on the phenomenon of inner speech I aim to illuminate conscious, dialogic forms of thought.
 This has led me to more carefully delineate the boundaries of speech act theory in general, and to enrich our picture of normative deliberation in particular.

-In the future I see this project expanding into investigations of other important uses of language (e.g. phatic communion, social media, silent uses of slurs, etc.) that fall somewhat short of standard, audible, social speech and have not yet been adequately explored by philosophers.
+In the future I see this project expanding into investigations of socially important uses of language (e.g. phatic communion, speech in social media, silent uses of slurs, etc.) that fall somewhat short of standard, audible, public speech and have not yet been adequately explored by philosophers.